Interactions of Grid-Forming Power Converters and Synchronous Machines: Model Description

-In this work we adopt a high-fidelity 8th order synchronous machine model from Sim Power System Matlab/Simulink library that consists of six electrical states (stator, field winding, and damper windings), and two mechanical states \cite{kundur1994power,sps}.
-We further augment the system with a ST1A type excitation dynamics with built-in automatic voltage regulator (AVR) \cite{noauthor_ieee_2016}.
+We augment the system \eqref{eqs:SM} with a ST1A type excitation dynamics with built-in automatic voltage regulator (AVR) \cite[Fig. 21]{noauthor_ieee_2016}.
 To counteract the well-known destabilizing effect of the AVR on the synchronizing torque, we equip the system with a simplified power system stabilizer comprised of a two-stage lead-lag compensator \cite[Sec.
 12.5]{kundur1994power}.
-Lastly, the governor and turbine dynamics are respectively modeled by proportional speed droop control and a first order system
+Lastly, the governor and turbine dynamics are respectively modeled by proportional speed droop control and first order turbine dynamics

-where $p^\star$ denotes the power set-point, $p$ is the governor output, $d_p$ denotes the droop gain, and $\omega^\star$ and $\omega$ denote nominal and measured frequency, respectively.
-Furthermore, $\tau_{g}$ is the turbine time constant and $p_\tau$ is the turbine output power.
+where $p^\star$ denotes the power set-point, $p$ is the governor output, $d_p$ denotes the governor speed droop gain, and $\omega^\star$ and $\omega$ denote nominal and measured frequency, respectively.
+Furthermore, $\tau_{\text{g}}$ denotes the turbine time constant and $p_\tau$ denotes the turbine output power.
+We refer the reader to \cite[Fig. 2]{Uros2019} for an illustration of the interplay between the SM model, the excitation dynamics, the PSS and governor dynamics.
+Lastly, the Matlab/Simulink implementation of the SM model can be found in \cite{model}. }